 The core assumption behind PD disaggregation is that \textit{all} prefill operations interfere severely with decode, necessitating physical isolation.
 Recent work~\cite{gao2025duetserveharmonizingprefilldecode, shi2025nexusproactiveintragpudisaggregationprefill} has begun to challenge this assumption by exploring adaptive isolation strategies.
 We further this direction by distinguishing two types of prefill.

-\paragraph{Full Prefill vs.\ Append Prefill.} \textit{Full prefill} processes a new prompt without any cached context---this is the standard Turn-1 scenario with $O(n^2)$ attention complexity for $n$ input tokens. \textit{Append prefill} processes only new tokens while reusing cached KV from previous turns.
-For Turn 2+ with $m$ new tokens appended to the context of $n$ cached tokens, append prefill computes attention only for the $m$ new tokens (each attending over $n+m$ keys), yielding $O(m(n+m))$ complexity.
-When $m \ll n$ (typical for follow-ups), append prefill is substantially cheaper than full prefill of the same total sequence length.
+\paragraph{Full Prefill vs.\ Append Prefill.} \textit{Full prefill} processes a new prompt without any cached context, the standard Turn 1 scenario with $O(n^2)$ attention complexity for $n$ input tokens. \textit{Append prefill} processes only new tokens while reusing cached KV from previous turns.
+For Turn 2+ with $m$ new tokens appended to the context of $n$ cached tokens, append-prefill computes attention only for the $m$ new tokens (each attending over $n+m$ keys), yielding $O(m(n+m))$ complexity.
+When $m \ll n$ (typical for follow-ups), append-prefill is roughly $n/m$ times cheaper than full prefill of the same total sequence length.

 \paragraph{Interference Measurement.} We conduct controlled micro-benchmarks on a single H100 GPU using Llama-3.1-8B to isolate interference effects, following established roofline analysis methodology~\cite{yuan2024llminferenceunveiledsurvey}.
-We measure decode TPOT degradation when co-locating with full or append prefill (\Cref{fig:interference-tpot}).
-Full prefill causes $\sim$48\% slowdown at batch size 200; append prefill causes only $\sim$2\%---\textit{an order of magnitude less}.
-With 4 concurrent prefills (see \Cref{fig:interference-4prefills}): full reaches +57\%, append stays at +21\%.
-In short, append-prefill interference remains bounded under increased concurrency, while full-prefill interference grows substantially.
+We measure decode TPOT degradation when co-locating with full or append-prefill (\Cref{fig:interference-tpot}).
+Full prefill causes $\sim$48\% slowdown at batch size 200; append-prefill causes only $\sim$2\%, an order of magnitude less.
+With 4 concurrent prefills (see \Cref{fig:interference-4prefills}), full reaches +57\% while append stays at +21\%, so the gap persists under increased concurrency.

-This gap persists across context lengths: full prefill interference grows to 3--4$\times$ at 32K tokens while append prefill stays below 25\% even at 64K (\Cref{fig:interference-sensitivity} in Appendix).
+This gap persists across context lengths: full prefill interference grows to 3--4$\times$ at 32K tokens while append-prefill stays below 25\% even at 64K (\Cref{fig:interference-sensitivity} in Appendix).
 These results confirm that decode nodes can safely handle Turn 2+ locally.